vaadin/hackathon-24-3/README.md

 * Rerouting to custom page after access-denied.
 Ran into setup issues.
 * Tested expanding multi-select field in a fixed size horizontal layout, surrounded other components that change visibility.
 Found strange behaviour.
+* Tested multi-select with items on top.
+Wondered whether the grouped items should be sorted.

 # Issues created
 * Starter should offer export with Security enabled.
-[Issue] (https://github.com/vaadin/start/issues/2915)
+[Issue](https://github.com/vaadin/start/issues/2915)
 * Missing documentation for new rerouteToError in annotation.
 [Issue](https://github.com/vaadin/docs/issues/3013)
 * Strange behaviour with expanding multi-select reported.
 [Issue](https://github.com/vaadin/web-components/issues/6897)
+* Started a [Slack discussion](https://vaadin.slack.com/archives/C066U9C34NS/p1701443840082389) about grouping of items on top.

 ## Running the application